Multiloop functional renormalization group approach to quantum spin systems: Method

 where $\sigma^{\mu}_{\alpha \beta}$ for $\mu \in \{x, y, z\}$ denote Pauli matrices.
-While this results in a purely quartic Hamiltonian which can directly be treated by established functional RG techniques \cite{MetznerReview}, the pseudo-fermion representation of the SU($2$) algebra is a priori not isomorphic to the original spin-$1/2$ representation, since the dimensions of the Hilbert spaces of pseudo-fermions ($d = 4$) and spin operators ($d = 2$) differ.
-However, unphysical pseudo-fermionic Fock states with net zero spin can be projected out by an additional particle number constraint $\sum_{\alpha} f^{\dagger}_{i\alpha} f^{\pdagger}_{i \alpha} = 1$ on all lattice sites $i$ individually.
-In practice, this constraint is only enforced on average by an explicit implementation of local particle-hole symmetry on the level of irreducible vertex functions \cite{LargeS, BuessenOffDiag, KieseSpinValley} and can be tested by computation of the average $\langle f^{\dagger}_{i\alpha} f^{\pdagger}_{i \alpha} \rangle$ (cf. Appendix~\ref{appendix:halffilling}).
-Furthermore, the impact of occupation number fluctuations can be checked for by implementing local level repulsion terms which gap out the unphysical states \cite{LargeS, KieseSpinValley, BuessenDiamond, LMU-Group}.
+While this results in a purely quartic Hamiltonian which can directly be treated by established functional RG techniques \cite{MetznerReview}, the pseudo-fermion representation of the spin algebra is a priori not isomorphic to the original spin-$1/2$ representation, since the dimensions of the Hilbert spaces of pseudo-fermions ($d = 4$) and spin operators ($d = 2$) differ.
+However, unphysical Fock states with net zero spin can be projected out by an additional particle number constraint $\sum_{\alpha} f^{\dagger}_{i\alpha} f^{\pdagger}_{i \alpha} = 1$, which has to be fulfilled on all lattice sites individually.
+In practice, this constraint is only enforced on average by an explicit implementation of particle-hole symmetry on the level of irreducible vertex functions \cite{LargeS, BuessenOffDiag, KieseSpinValley} and can directly be tested by computation of the average $\langle f^{\dagger}_{i\alpha} f^{\pdagger}_{i \alpha} \rangle$ (cf. Appendix~\ref{appendix:halffilling}).
+Furthermore, the impact of occupation number fluctuations can be checked for by implementing local level repulsion terms which gap out the unphysical states \cite{LargeS, KieseSpinValley, BuessenDiamond, LMU-Group}. \\ Due to the absence of kinetic contributions, the free propagator for the pseudo-fermion Hamiltonian takes the simple form